-Each program will admit 25 current 8th grade students.
-The application window opens on Thursday, November 1, 2018 and closes on January, 15th, 2019.
+Each program will admit 25 current 8th-grade students.
+The application window opens on Friday, November 15, 2019, and closes on January, 15th, 2020.
 Please see the Coral Academy of Science PLTW Biomedical, Computer Science and Engineering course resumes for more information about each program.

-Admission to the Biomedical Program, Computer Science Program and the Engineering programs are competitive and open to current 8th grade students.
+Admission to the Biomedical Program, Computer Science Program, and the Engineering programs are competitive and open to current 8th-grade students.
 Multiple criteria are used to evaluate candidates, including teacher recommendations, written statements from candidates, previous grades and coursework, test scores, and achievements.
-Notification of selection decisions should occur by mail to each parent/student by February 2019.
+Notification of selection decisions should occur by e-mail to each parent/student by February 2020.

 The PLTW programs at Coral Academy of Science is a four year, honors level, interdisciplinary program in science, math and engineering.
 Students will experience hands-on, project based activities that promote the development of critical thinking skills.
 Students will use the design process to create their own inventions or innovations to solve real world problems.
 Students that enjoy working collaboratively and are eager to be challenged academically will be most successful in this program.

 In the introductory course of the PLTW Biomedical Science program, students explore concepts of biology and medicine to determine factors that led to the death of a fictional person.
 While investigating the case, students examine autopsy reports, investigate medical history, and explore medical treatments that might have prolonged the person’s life.
 The activities and projects introduce students to human physiology, basic biology, medicine, and research processes while allowing them to design their own experiments to solve problems..